Ethical Principles and Publication Policy

 • Supporting the authors’ freedom of expression.

-• If the authors demand information about their manuscripts, carefully informing them about the processes and state of their manuscripts without breaching the rules and regulations related to blind peer-reviewing processes.
+• If the authors demand information about their manuscripts, carefully inform them about the processes and state of their manuscripts without breaching the rules and regulations related to blind peer-reviewing processes.

-• Continuously updating the manuscript template presenting and explaining what have been expected from the authors.
+• Continuously updating the manuscript template, presenting and explaining what has been expected from the authors.

 • Ensuring that all the published papers include the dates of sending and acceptance.